 This bedroom definitely has that Miami vibe, with the boldest, most large-scale take on the banana leaf and palm prints.
 And the rattan bench, oversized rattan lamps, and solid pink textiles are a nod to both Blanche and the 80s.
 This is a modern Golden Girls bedroom if we’ve ever seen one.

 Fun Fact: The banana leaf print that originally adorned Blanche’s bedroom was Don Loper’s 1942 Martinique version.
 He designed the wallpaper for the Fountain Coffee Room inside the Beverly Hills Hotel, where it still adorns the walls today.

 But, to keep the space from skewing too 80s, we added a contemporary, streamlined bed frame to ground the space (but in a glam green to make a statement), along with the modern nightstands.
 The asymmetrical gallery wall also adds a contemporary touch while tying into the overall tropical boho theme of the room.
 And the chandelier adds a tropical glam vibe that is SO Blanche.Shop This Room

 Golden Girls was a show about more than cheesecake and banana leafs.
 It shined the spotlight on social issues of its day, such as a group of women living together for financial reasons (something quite common today).
 The show also eloquently touched on issues such as female sexuality, gay rights, and life after marriage and children.

-So thank you Golden Girls for being a friend (I’m sorry, I had to) but thank you also for championing the message of women supporting women with humor and style.
+So thank you, Golden Girls, for being a friend (sorry, we had to) but thank you also for championing the message of women supporting women with humor and style.